neumino/neumino.github.io/movies.md

-### The Black Phone
+### Minions: The Rise of Gru
-*Released on 2022-06-22, vote average 7.2*
+*Released on 2022-06-29, vote average 8*

-Finney Shaw, a shy but clever 13-year-old boy, is abducted by a sadistic killer and trapped in a soundproof basement where screaming is of little use.
-When a disconnected phone on the wall begins to ring, Finney discovers that he can hear the voices of the killer’s previous victims.
-And they are dead set on making sure that what happened to them doesn’t happen to Finney.
+A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to become evil enough to join them, with the backup of his followers, the Minions.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Q8jzmUi3zas?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/HhIl_XJ-OGA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>